Scientific theory: Example: Relativity

-Einstein sought to generalize the invariance principle to all reference frames, whether inertial or accelerating.
+Einstein next sought to generalize the invariance principle to all reference frames, whether inertial or accelerating.
 Rejecting Newtonian gravitation—a central force acting instantly at a distance—Einstein presumed a gravitational field.
 In 1907, Einstein's equivalence principle implied that a free fall within a uniform gravitational field is equivalent to inertial motion.
 By extending special relativity's effects into three dimensions, general relativity extended length contraction into space contraction, conceiving of 4D space-time as the gravitational field that alters geometrically and sets all local objects' pathways.
 Even massless energy exerts gravitational motion on local objects by "curving" the geometrical "surface" of 4D space-time.
 Yet unless the energy is vast, its relativistic effects of contracting space and slowing time are negligible when merely predicting motion.
 Although general relativity is embraced as the more explanatory theory via scientific realism, Newton's theory remains successful as merely a predictive theory via instrumentalism.
-To calculate trajectories, engineers and NASA still uses Newton's equations, which are simpler to operate.
+To calculate trajectories, engineers and NASA still use Newton's equations, which are simpler to operate.

 Theories and laws

-Both scientific laws and scientific theories are produced from the scientific method through the formation and testing of hypotheses, and can predict the behavior of the natural world.
+Both scientific laws and scientific theories are produced from the scientific method through the formation and testing of hypotheses and can predict the behavior of the natural world.
 Both are also typically well-supported by observations and/or experimental evidence.
 However, scientific laws are descriptive accounts of how nature will behave under certain conditions.
-Scientific theories are broader in scope, and give overarching explanations of how nature works and why it exhibits certain characteristics.
-Theories are supported by evidence from many different sources, and may contain one or several laws.
+Scientific theories are broader in scope and give overarching explanations of how nature works and why it exhibits certain characteristics.
+Theories are supported by evidence from many different sources and may contain one or several laws.

 A common misconception is that scientific theories are rudimentary ideas that will eventually graduate into scientific laws when enough data and evidence have been accumulated.
 A theory does not change into a scientific law with the accumulation of new or better evidence.
 A theory will always remain a theory; a law will always remain a law.
 Both theories and laws could potentially be falsified by countervailing evidence.

-Theories and laws are also distinct from hypotheses.
-Unlike hypotheses, theories and laws may be simply referred to as scientific fact.
+Theories and facts

-However, in science, theories are different from facts even when they are well supported.
-For example, evolution is both a theory and a fact.
+A scientific theory does not turn into a fact.
+Scientific facts are observations that theories organize and explain.
+As new facts appear, a theory may be revised or new theories may emerge that encompass these additional facts.
+While American vernacular speech uses "theory" as similar to a "guess" in opposition to a "fact", in science the word "theory" means a model that is expected to explain a wide range of facts.